placerda/azure-openai-benchmark/README.md

 ]
 ```

+#### Prevent Server Caching
-In addition, when `--prevent-server-caching=true`, every message in each request payload is prefixed with a random string to force the inference endpoint to process each request without any optimization/caching that might occur if workloads are the same.
+When `--prevent-server-caching=true`, every message in each request payload is prefixed with a random string to force the inference endpoint to process each request without any optimization/caching that might occur if workloads are the same.
 This ensures that the results observed while running the tool are the worst case scenario for given traffic shape.
 For example:

 |initial request|request with random prefixes|
 |-|-|